 fixed traffic sensors on major roads giving extremely accurate traffic reports

-Using traffic data collected from more observation points, more often, is how your navigator creates efficient driving routes for you.
+Traffic data collected from more observation points, more often, helps your navigator find efficient driving routes for you.

 Get a Device with Lifetime Traffic

-Our navigators with “T” in the model name include lifetime traffic.
-You don't have to purchase a separate traffic receiver or subscription to get traffic alerts.
-Just plug in your navigator and go.
+Devices with “T” in the model name include lifetime traffic.
+So you don't have to purchase a separate traffic receiver or traffic subscription.
+Just plug it in and go.

 ²Contact your mobile service provider for more information about your service plan’s data and roaming rates.